ortus-docs/coldbox-docs/full/introduction/upgrading-to-coldbox-5.md

 # Upgrading to ColdBox 5

-The major compatibility issues will be covered as well as how to smoothly upgrade to this release from previous ColdBox versions.
-You can also check out the [What's New](whats_new_with_500.md) guide to give you a full overview of the changes.
+The major compatibility issues will be covered as well as how to smoothly
+upgrade to this release from previous ColdBox versions.
+You can also
+check out the [What's New](whats_new_with_500.md) guide to give you a full
+overview of the changes.

-## BuildLink LinkTo Argument Dropped
+## BuildLink LinkTo Argument Deprecated

 The `buildLink()` method had the argument `linkTo` to denote the event or route to link to.
 This was verbose, so we shortened it to `to`: